 - 1/2 teaspoon kosher salt

-- 1/4 teaspoon grated fresh nutmeg
+- 1/2 teaspoon grated fresh nutmeg

 - 2 large eggs

-- 1½ cups eggnog
+- 1½ to 2 cups eggnog, depending on thickness of eggnog

 - 2 tablespoons unsalted butter, melted